image-js/image-js-docs/docs/Tutorials/ROI analysis.md

 Before taking on the analysis of regions of interest we recommend to take a look at the tutorials for `watershed` and `threshold`.
 :::

 For the sake of simplicity we will use the same example as in a threshold method.
 However, we will put a little twist and use an image of [TIFF](https://en.wikipedia.org/wiki/TIFF 'wikipedia link on .tiff format') format.
-This format is great for storing and editing images.
+This format is great for storing and editing images of high quality.
 It also allows adding metadata with extensive information about an image which we will examine a bit further in this tutorial.
 But for now let's take one step at a time.
 To get regions of interest you need to extract them from a map:

 ```ts